MiekeSlim/Moving-visual-world-experiments-online/README.md

 These scripts can be run in the freely available [PCIbex Farm](https://farm.pcibex.net/).
 It is easy to sync this GitHub repostitory onto the PCIbex Farm:

 1. Go to https://farm.pcibex.net/ and create a free account (optional, but needed to save the experiment).
-2. Create a new project
+2. Create a new project.
-3. In the panel on the right, select 'Git Sync'
+3. In the panel on the right, select 'Git Sync'.
-4. Paste the following URL into the Git URL: https://github.com/MiekeSlim/Moving-visual-world-experiments-online.git
+4. Paste the following URL into the Git URL: https://github.com/MiekeSlim/Moving-visual-world-experiments-online.git.
-5. Select the branch you wish to import (Experiment 1 or Experiment 2)
+5. Select the branch you wish to import (Experiment 1 or Experiment 2).
 6. Accept to replacing existing files.
 7. And you're all set!
 Sometimes, it's needed to refresh the page to make the new main.js files appear.